AP Calculus AB vs. BC: Understanding the Difference

 It is difficult but not necessarily the hardest among AP courses, especially if you look at the score distributions.

-In 2022, 76% of students who took AP Calculus BC got a final exam score of 3 or higher, with 41.2% of all those test-takers getting a 5.
-These are certainly numbers that are better than those for courses like AP Physics 1 or AP United States Government and Politics.
+In 2023, 78.5% of students who took AP Calculus BC got a final exam score of 3 or higher, with 43.5% of all those test-takers getting a 5.
+However, there are certainly harder classes, like Physics 1, and United States History.

 Yes, it is an excellent way to showcase your mathematical abilities without having to be too stressed and having more flexibility in your schedule.
 It is also a great fit if you’re aiming for programs that aren’t too math-heavy.